 River blindness (also known as onchocerciasis) is a disease that currently infects around 21 million people in sub-Saharan Africa and the Americas.
 River blindness is caused by an infection from a parasitic worm transmitted by blackflies, which breed in fast-flowing streams and rivers.

-The disease is caused by an infection from a parasitic worm transmitted by blackflies.
-These flies breed in fast-flowing streams and rivers.
-The adult worms that are transmitted produce larvae that move to the skin, eyes and other organs.
+The worms produce larvae that move to the skin, eyes and other organs.
 This can lead to debilitating itching, disfiguring skin conditions and sight loss (including irreversible blindness).
-With these conditions, onchocerciasis has an enormous impact on the lives of those infected by reducing their ability to work and study in school.
+With these conditions, river blindness has an enormous impact on the lives of those infected by reducing their ability to work and study in school.